content-left-bg.png

 Sometimes, you may wish to talk about how you are feeling with someone who you do not already know.
 Or you may feel more comfortable talking about what is going on in your life over the phone or online while you are at home.

-There are many trusted organisations that are specifically available to support children and young people’s mental health.
+There are many trusted organisations that are specifically available to support children and young people’s wellbeing and mental health.
 Whatever is going on in your life, you can talk to someone who cares and will help you to feel better.
-View the links below to find out more about each organisation and how to get in touch.
+That might be your GP (local family doctor).
+Access the links below to find out more about each organisation and how to get in touch.

 Looking after yourself following a traumatic event